zares89/edX-ML-course/README.md

 # edX-ML-course

-Completed ML exercises for the ML course on edX, UC San DiegoX.
+Completed ML exercises and lecture notes for the ML course on edX, UC San DiegoX.